jbakse/major_studio_1/content/week_11/monday.md

 I am in the early stages of designing **a workshop to teach html/css**.
-A core consideration for this project is **what kind in-class assignment to use**.
+A core consideration for this project is **what kind of in-class assignment to use**.
 Specifically I want to find out **if having students re-create a poster in html/css will be effective**.